birdhalfbaked/columnar-file-experiments/README.md

 2. `go run cmd/scan_file/main.go`
     * this runs the benchmark by going over a number of split processes (technically go-routines... but hey, the scheduler is pretty smart in go)

-This will output the following example info:
+This will currently output the following example info:

 ```
 Split number: 1